What is the Primary Difference Between Health Related and Skill Related Fitness?

 The same applies to all skill-related fitness components.

+For instance, training sessions designed to improve reaction times and coordination will center around activities that specifically occur in the given sport or field.
 So, a soccer player may have to sprint and dribble a ball simultaneously, while an MMA fighter will focus on dodging a pre-determined set of blows.

 Meanwhile, balance training typically involves the trainee attempting to maintain equilibrium on an uneven surface while wearing weights or bearing additional force.